--- Royston Idlewind (and a reason why Quidditch World Cup fans don't like him) (Pm)
+-- Royston Idlewind (and a reason why Quidditch World Cup fans don't like him) (QWC)

 Royston Idlewind was a Chaser on the Australian National Team in 1966.
-In 1971, after his retirement from competitive sport, he became International Director of the International Confederation of Wizards Quidditch Committee (ICQWC) from 1971 to 1974) (Pm).
+In 1971, after his retirement from competitive sport, he became International Director of the International Confederation of Wizards Quidditch Committee (ICWQC) (QWC).

 Idlewind was a member of the Austrialian team that won the 1966 Quidditch World Cup.
-An unpopular appointment as International Director of the ICQWC in 1971, he legislated strict crowd control rules and put in place a wand ban during Quidditch matches.
-The fan unrest came to a head at the Quidditch World Cup in 1974, when spectators brought wands disguised as noisy musical instruments to a packed Syria–Madagascar final match in defiance of his rules.
-After he was razzed by a stadium of wizards carrying these Dissimulator wands, Idlewind resigned (Pm).
+An unpopular appointment as International Director of the ICWQC in 1971, he legislated strict crowd control rules and put in place a wand ban during Quidditch matches.
+The fan unrest over this came to a head at the Quidditch World Cup in 1974, when spectators brought wands disguised as noisy musical instruments to a packed Syria–Madagascar final match in defiance of his rules.
+After he was razzed by a stadium of wizards carrying these Dissimulator wands, Idlewind resigned (QWC).